nuclight/bpf64/bpf64spec.md

 Very constrained implementations may choose to eliminate even stack and loop/call mechanism (treating `R#` registers like any other), reducing this memory to just 128 bytes (32 32-bit words).
 However, it is questionable if reducing stack may compensate for higher memory requirements for BPF program itself (repeating chunks due to no subprograms), so it's up to implementors to decide in every case.

-As there is no interoperability in such systems with other BPF64 implementations, instead `BPF_LITERAL` with section headers etc. a custom (used mainly for foll-proof error-checking) alternative may be used, probably in just 1-2 `bpf_insn`'s - byteorder mark, magic number of poarticular system and some system specific feature flags.
+As there is no interoperability in such systems with other BPF64 implementations, instead `BPF_LITERAL` with section headers etc. a custom (used mainly for fool-proof error-checking) alternative may be used, probably in just 1-2 `bpf_insn`'s - byteorder mark, magic number of poarticular system and some system specific feature flags.

 ## Changes to classic BPF